 “I have used the two plug in Waterpiks and in many ways this is a leap forward.
 It is portable but still quite large, it doesn't need to be plugged in and best of all it eliminates the hose connecting the reservoir to the device delivering the water to your teeth.
 In all my previous Waterpiks the hose after a few months use has split leaving the device useless .
 It does not deliver pressure as high as the maximum on the devices that use mains power.”

 “When it was working it did a really good job of flossing, however straight after my second charge (yes I followed the instructions and only charged it for 3-4 hours and not more than that), the battery run out halfway during flossing.
 This is unacceptable especially for a product of this price point.”-Amazon Waterpik reviews

 A good value Waterpik alternative

 While reading Waterpik reviews, you've probably noticed that there are a lot of other brands of water flosser out there, some at significantly lower prices.
 Waterpik make some of the best water flossers around, but along with the brand name comes a premium price tag.
 The same goes for products from Oral-B, Philips Sonicare and Panasonic.

-But compare Waterpik's models with a lesser-known brand like MyDenTeeth.
-The MyDenTeeth iFloss1 has features comparable to the Waterpik Cordless Advanced, but it costs around half the price.
+But compare Waterpik's models with a lesser-known brand like Fairywill.
+The Fairywill FW-5020E has features comparable to the Waterpik Cordless Advanced, but it costs around half the price.
 It's even cheaper than the Waterpik Cordless Plus, which has fewer settings.

-The MyDenTeeth flosser out-performs both cordless Waterpiks in terms of water pressure strength and battery life, and it has a more ergonomic design.
+The Fairywill flosser out-performs both cordless Waterpiks in terms of water pressure strength and battery life, and it has more colour options to choose from.